Citizen Science Association

-Join the working group by filling out a Google Form.
+Join the working group by finding our page on CSA Connect.
 The group will meet monthly on the third Thursday for approximately thirty minutes.

 Find other Citizen Science Month resources and events, for both practitioners and the public, at CitizenScienceMonth.org.